openhab/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 Sensor devices that supports heartbeat have a timeout monitor.
 If no broadcast message is received within a specific interval, the associated thing status will go offline until the binding receives a broadcast message from that device.
-The heartbeat interval on most sensor devices is hard coded as 24 hours but some have the ability to change that interval through the `heartbeatInterval` channel.
+The heartbeat interval on most sensor devices is hard coded as 24 hours but some have the ability to change that interval through the `heartbeat-interval` channel.
-It is enabled by default on devices that supports that feature and will be disabled on devices that have the ability to turn off their heartbeat through the `heartbeatOnOff` channel.
+It is enabled by default on devices that supports that feature and will be disabled on devices that have the ability to turn off their heartbeat through the `heartbeat-on-off` channel.
 It is important that the heartbeat group (typically 4) is linked properly to the modem by using the `insteon device addMissingLinks` console command.
 Otherwise, if the link is missing, the timeout monitor will be disabled.
 If necessary, the heartbeat timeout monitor can be manually reset by disabling and re-enabling the associated device thing.